oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 When you are done, you will inspect the MCP logging table in your schema to see what has happened in the database, via our MCP Server. -->

-3. Enable "Plan Mode", by clicking the work "Plan."
+3. Enable "Plan Mode", by clicking the word "Plan."
 Then, in the Task input area of Cline, enter the following prompt:

     ```txt
     connect to my database and run a test query to make sure everything is working as expected